 Station Pressure = SLP – (elevation/9.2) and millibar = inchHg x 33.8639 to see if we are in the ballpark.

 These sensors were sitting pretty far back on a bookshelf that was partly enclosed, so some of them were quite sheltered while others were exposed to direct airflow.
 So I’m not bothered by the spikes or the corresponding blips in those residual plots.
-I’m confident that if I had run this test inside a thermally controlled environment (ie: a styrofoam cooler with a small hole in the top) the temperature residuals would have been well behaved and smooth.
+I’m confident that if I had run this test inside a thermally controlled environment (ie: a styrofoam cooler with a small hole in the top) the temperature residuals would have been well behaved.

 One of the loggers in this set had a calibrated NTC thermistor onboard.
 While this sensor had significant lag because it was located inside the housing, we can still use it to check if the normalized temperatures benefit from the same random distribution of errors that were corrected so nicely by the pressure normalization: